davidmainzer/davidmainzer.github.io/_posts/2018-03-08-Land-Rover-Freelander-2.md

     * Use of high quality fuel --> problem still exists
     * Land Rover has no glue why this problem occurs.
 Land Rover would prefer to exchange all components at the customer's expense.
   * Oil inside intercooler
+  * DPF full -> DPF regeneration does not work properly

 ### DIY